100trillion/seoulreimeetup-gatsby/_posts/2015-08-02-sokcho-part1.md

 ![ Site of future CGV ](https://images.squarespace-cdn.com/content/v1/568a65ced82d5eb432851580/1453799340694-MDCNWAN9VLLKSZQ8ZFZI/ke17ZwdGBToddI8pDm48kBOgj54rjDr_Cn6PM_k60KRZw-zPPgdn4jUwVcJE1ZvWEtT5uBSRWt4vQZAgTJucoTqqXjS3CfNDSuuf31e0tVEKkQYvUWYDGucKKvWZWT9N9L90-KjAI_O_7ekO9cCJxKxn0PwarrxMOBK5uU32Nvo/image-asset.jpeg?format=original) <figcaption class="wp-caption-text">Site of future CGV</figcaption></figure>

 Buying a commercial building (a whole building) in this district might seem like a daunting task.
-But our investors were able to do it with the help of their real estate agent who held this property as a &#8220;pocket listing&#8221; – a property that hasn’t been officially listed yet.
+But our investors were able to do it with the help of their real estate agent who held this property as a  "pocket listing " – a property that hasn’t been officially listed yet.
 Their real estate agents called them first, as the investors have a reputation for being able to close on a property.

 The building they bought is a two-story property zoned for both residential and retail.
 It’s located at the beginning of Rodeo Drive.
 It has a rooftop with a view of the ocean.